ximenafernandez/ximenafernandez.github.io/_publications/2019_paper_nerve.md

 ---

 <p style="font-size:11pt; font-style:italic">
-We introduce the notion of cylinder of a relation in the context of posets, extending the construction of the mapping cylinder.
+(with E.G. Minian) We introduce the notion of cylinder of a relation in the context of posets, extending the construction of the mapping cylinder.
 We establish a local-to-global result for relations, generalizing Quillen's Theorem A for order preserving maps, and derive novel formulations of the classical Nerve Theorem for posets and simplicial complexes, suitable for covers with not necessarily contractible intersections.
 </p>